Pilasters are architectural elements that add visual interest, depth, and decoration to structures while providing structural integrity.

 Laurel Leaf Garlands

-Overflowing foliage intricately intertwines wrapping existing posts or beams in honor of ancient victory.
+Overflowing foliage intricately intertwines, wrapping existing posts or beams in honor of ancient victory.

 Lion Head Medallions